hackingScienceBridgeAcademy/bridge-academy/docs/paint_project.md

-# Project: Paint
+# Project: Board for Snakes and Ladders

-### Difficulty level: Medium
+### Difficulty level: Medium/Hard

 ## Description

-In this project you'll create a simple program that allows you to paint on the screen.
+In this project you will create a *Board* for the classic board game snakes and ladders.

 You can try out the complete version of the project here:

-<a href="https://goo.gl/TeQW7T" target="_blank">https://goo.gl/TeQW7T</a>
+<a href="https://goo.gl/TeQW7T" target="blank">https://goo.gl/TeQW7T</a>

 Use the up, left, right and left arrows to move the brush.
 Press the middle button (ENTER) to paint a pixel.